kikkask/kikkask/README.md

 - 📫 How to reach me **sirbritolucas@gmail.com**

-- ⚡ Fun fact **I did a interview about the year 2021 of the Canada national soccer team and my passion for Canadian soccer for the biggest TV Chanell in Brazil.**
+- ⚡ Fun fact **I did a interview about the year 2021 of the Canada national soccer team and my passion for Canadian soccer for the biggest network in Brazil.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">